 All children have access to a wide range of maths games and activities.
-We provide useful leaflets for parents with links to useful websites to support the children's learning in mathematics.
+We provide useful leaflets for parents to explain half termly KIRFS (Key Instant Recall Facts) with links to useful websites to support the children's learning in mathematics.
 These are available on our Maths page of our school website.